DESI-UR/lasspia/README.md

 ```

 ### Integration
-Run the integration routine, which includes l = 0,2,4 Legendre multipoles.
+Run the integration routine, which includes l = 2,4 Legendre multipoles.
 ```
 ./lasspia.py configs/cmassS_coarse.py routines/integration.py
 ```
 If you get "MemoryError", you can break the integration into slices of
 bins of theta by passing `--nJobs` and `--nCores` (or `--iJob`)
 arguments, and combining the output as in the prior step example.
-However,
-running this routine in parallel will remove the Legendre expansion.
-You
-will have to do this yourself with a sigma/pi grid.

 Run with parallel jobs.
 ```